Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 They're trying to kill President Trump, Mike Pompeo, John Bolton, and others.

-They tried to blow up an Italian restaurant in Georgetown uh a number of years ago to kill the Saudi ambassador.
+They tried to blow up an Italian restaurant in Georgetown a number of years ago to kill the Saudi ambassador.

-So now imagine that regime with a nuclear weapon, and you have to see why President Trump is so firmly and resolutely behind Israel's efforts to disarm this regime.
+And you have to see why President Trump is so firmly and resolutely behind Israel's efforts to disarm this regime.

-Oh, I totally agree.
+No, I totally agree.

 All right, quick break.

-Welcome back more with Ambassador Nathan Sells.
+We'll come back more with Ambassador Nathan Sales.

-He served in the first Trump administration as ambassador at large for counterterrorism and acting under Secretary of State.
+He served in the first Trump administration as Ambassador-at-Large for counterterrorism and acting under Secretary of State.

-We'll get to your calls also on the other side, 800, 941 Sean, if you want to be a part of the program.
+We'll get to your calls also on the other side, 800-941-Sean, if you want to be a part of the program.

 We continue now.

-Ambassador Nathan Sales with us served in the first Trump administration as an ambassador at large for counterterrorism, acting under Secretary of State.
+Ambassador Nathan Sales with us served in the first Trump administration as an ambassador-at-large for counterterrorism, acting under Secretary of State.

-At this point, it seems that There is one reactor left, and that the Israelis have two options.
+At this point, it seems that there is one reactor left and that the Israelis have two options, either to use American bunker buster bombs, because it's buried, my understanding is miles underground, or a tactical nuke.

-So I I think there's probably some very serious conversations going on right now about whether the United States will provide those capabilities to Israel or whether the United States will join the fight ourselves.
+So I think there's probably some very serious conversations going on right now about whether the United States will provide those capabilities to Israel or whether the United States will join the fight ourselves.

 I think that's well said, and I don't think that's a risk.

-If you've come this far and we're at the end of the process, and you own the skies, they've not been able to build back their missile defense system.
+If you've come this far and we're at the end of the process and you own the skies, they've not been able to build back their missile defense system.

-You know, the only risk we now have, and it is a real risk, and any time you're involved in any military effort, I don't want to mitigate that risk.
+You know, the only risk we now have, and it is a real risk, and anytime you're involved in any military effort, I don't want to mitigate that risk.

 I don't want people to put their guard down.